Tawoka/TaskMangerExample/README.md

 The test cases in both tests aren't exhaustive.
 This was purely done due to time restrictions, and because testing isn't the focus in this project.

+## Roadmap

+A [roadmap](/roadmap) has been added to create a showcase of how the future of such a tool can be planned out.